greatoyster/k4a_projector/README.md

 [VECtor Benchmark](https://star-datasets.github.io/vector/) is the first complete set of benchmark datasets captured with a multi-sensor setup containing an event-based stereo camera, a regular stereo camera, multiple depth sensors, and an inertial measurement unit.
 The setup is fully hardware-synchronized and underwent accurate extrinsic calibration.
 All sequences come with ground truth data captured by highly accurate external reference devices such as a motion capture system.
 Individual sequences include both small and large-scale environments, and cover the specific challenges targeted by dynamic vision sensors.

 The k4a projector is a function that uses carefully-calibrated extrinsics to reproject depth readings from the Kinect depth camera onto other sensor frames.
-It is offered as an independent repository, other than the [MPL Calibration toolbox](https://github.com/mgaoling/mpl_calibration_toolbox) and the [MPL dataset toolbox](https://github.com/mgaoling/mpl_dataset_toolbox), given its high dependency on the [Azure Kinect Sensor SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK).
+It is offered as an independent repository, other than the [MPL Calibration Toolbox](https://github.com/mgaoling/mpl_calibration_toolbox) and the [MPL Dataset Toolbox](https://github.com/mgaoling/mpl_dataset_toolbox), given its high dependency on the [Azure Kinect Sensor SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK).

 # Getting Started